Saskatchewan Highway 44: Route description

-Hwy 44 begins in the Rural Municipality of Milton No. 292 at the junction with Hwy 7 on the north side of Alsask, just 1.2 km east of the Alberta border.
+Highway 44 begins in the Rural Municipality of Milton No. 292 at the junction with Highway 7 on the north side of Alsask, just 1.2 km east of the Alberta border.
 It heads south as a paved, two-lane highway along the eastern side of town, passing by the former CFD Alsask and crossing a railway.
 Leaving Alsask, the highway continues south running parallel to the provincial border for a few kilometres before curving sharply to the east at the junction with Alberta Highway 570.
 Now crossing into the Rural Municipality of Chesterfield No. 261, where it traverses some slightly hilly terrain for a few kilometres, passing by the remains of Eyre before travelling through Mantario.
-Hwy 44 winds its southeast through a series of switchbacks through farmland to pass through Laporte, having an intersection with Hwy 635 before joining a concurrency (overlap) with northbound Hwy 21 to enter Eatonia.
+Highway 44 winds its southeast through a series of switchbacks through farmland to pass through Laporte, having an intersection with Highway 635 before joining a concurrency (overlap) with northbound Highway 21 to enter Eatonia.
 The pair pass by the Eatonia (Elvie Smith) Municipal Airport before crossing a railway line and making a sudden sharp right turn onto Railway Avenue and travelling through the southern side of town.
-Leaving Eatonia, the highway goes through another switchback to enter the Rural Municipality of Newcombe No. 260, having an intersection with Fairmount Road (Range Road 3245, provides access to the hamlet of Fairmount) before reaching the hamlet of Glidden, where Hwy 21 splits of and heads north at the intersection with Hwy 649.
-Hwy 44 winds its way southeast for a few kilometres to travel along the north side of Madison, paralleling a railway line as it crosses into the Rural Municipality of Snipe Lake No. 259.
+Leaving Eatonia, the highway goes through another switchback to enter the Rural Municipality of Newcombe No. 260, having an intersection with Fairmount Road (Range Road 3245, provides access to the hamlet of Fairmount) before reaching the hamlet of Glidden, where Highway 21 splits of and heads north at the intersection with Highway 649.
+Highway 44 winds its way southeast for a few kilometres to travel along the north side of Madison, paralleling a railway line as it crosses into the Rural Municipality of Snipe Lake No. 259.

-Hwy 44 heads southeast through rural areas to pass through the hamlet of Snipe Lake, where it junctions with Hwy 658, before curving due east to enter the town of Eston, crossing yet another railway line as it traverses a business district on the north side of town along Railway Avenue.
-It has an intersection with Hwy 30 (2nd Street SE/NE) and makes two more railway crossings before leaving Eston, heading east through rural farmland for the next several kilometres, having intersections with Richlea Road (Range Road 3193, provides access to Richlea) and Isham Road (Range Road 3192, provides access to Isham) before travelling just to the south of Plato, where it has a junction with both Hwy 342 and Range Road 3183.
-Crossing into the Rural Municipality of Monet No. 257, the highway heads northeast to Greenan, where it makes another railway crossing, then eastward through Wartime to have a short concurrency with Hwy 4 on the north side of Elrose.
-Hwy 44 now heads northeast again through rural areas to pass through Hughton and Forgan before becoming concurrent with Hwy 664 and entering the Rural Municipality of Milden No. 286.
+Highway 44 heads southeast through rural areas to pass through the hamlet of Snipe Lake, where it junctions with Highway 658, before curving due east to enter the town of Eston, crossing yet another railway line as it traverses a business district on the north side of town along Railway Avenue.
+It has an intersection with Highway 30 (2nd Street SE/NE) and makes two more railway crossings before leaving Eston, heading east through rural farmland for the next several kilometres, having intersections with Richlea Road (Range Road 3193, provides access to Richlea) and Isham Road (Range Road 3192, provides access to Isham) before travelling just to the south of Plato, where it has a junction with both Highway 342 and Range Road 3183.
+Crossing into the Rural Municipality of Monet No. 257, the highway heads northeast to Greenan, where it makes another railway crossing, then eastward through Wartime to have a short concurrency with Highway 4 on the north side of Elrose.
+Highway 44 now heads northeast again through rural areas to pass through Hughton and Forgan before becoming concurrent with Highway 664 and entering the Rural Municipality of Milden No. 286.